guildenstern70/SmartQuark/README.md

     gradle quarkusDev

 This project makes use of Quarkus Dev Services, that allow you to run a Postgres database in a container.
-In order to run project and the database, you need to have Docker installed and running.
+To run the project and the database, you need to have Docker installed and running.
 There is also a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/

 ### Packaging and running the application